 Lip balms are our best friend all around the year, but we rarely give credit to the hand creams.
 In winter, be sure to carry a hand cream & chapstick with you at all times.

 Exfoliation includes rubbing your skin with something.
 This is a sure way of removing all moisture from your skin.
 So, put a limit on exfoliation instead of stopping completely.
 Afterward, be sure to apply a generous amount of moisturizer or a hydrating serum on your skin to avoid dryness.
+The best way to restore hydtaion is to add a home facial kit to deeply rejuvenate that skin.
+We recommend adding SkinQ Hydrate DIY Facial Kit to your Skincare regimen.

 We know this would raise some eyebrows, but a toner that can give your skin a hydrating boost is worth being included in your winter skincare routine.